marcoslop/code-conventions/sintaxis/README.md

 Should not be used.

-Whenever a blank line is to be inserted, you should think why is this needed? i Is it because you want to separate one block of lines of code from another because they do different things.
+Whenever a blank line is to be inserted, you should think: "why is this needed?"
+Is it because you want to separate one block of lines of code from another because they do different things?
 Maybe this is a smell that tells you that the method is not using code of the same level of abstraction and should be refactored in other methods to be read in a clearer way.

 ### Comments